 AIS vs. ARMH

 AIS (VistaShares Artificial Intelligence Supercycle ETF) and ARMH (Arm Holdings PLC ADRhedged ETF) are both Technology Equities funds.
 Both are actively managed.
-At a correlation of -0.40, they often move in opposite directions.
+A 0.53 correlation means they provide meaningful diversification when combined.
 AIS charges 0.75%/yr vs 0.19%/yr for ARMH.

 Performance